 - Leafy Greens – As we’ve seen often in the last few years, leafy greens are quite often found to be contaminated with bacteria, especially E. coli.
 When buying leafy greens always wash and dry your produce with a clean paper towel, except when it’s labeled “prewashed,” “triple-washed,” or “ready-to-eat,” because you risk contaminating those greens with germs in your kitchen.
 At the local salad bar, see to it that greens are replaced often.

 - Poultry – Chicken and turkey are the most common sources of foodborne bacteria, especially salmonella.
 The key is to avoid cross-contamination.
 Never open the package until you’re ready to cook.
 Always use a separate cutting board when cutting poultry; never use that same cutting board for cutting other raw meat or produce.
 Never put cooked poultry on the same dish or pan that you used to carry the raw meat.

 If you have purchased food that is subject to recall, please follow the instructions of the recall.
 If you have any symptoms of any sort of food borne illness, you should get medical help immediately.

-The Texas Food Poisoning Lawyer at Hill Law Firm know how to get the largest companies in the country to pay attention when we represent our clients in cases of food borne illness.
-If you or a loved one has been sickened by food contamination or poisoning, please call the Texas Food Poisoning Injury Lawyer at Hill Law Firm immediately.
+The San Antonio Food Poisoning Lawyer at Hill Law Firm know how to get the largest companies in the country to pay attention when we represent our clients in cases of food borne illness.
+If you or a loved one has been sickened by food contamination or poisoning, please call our legal team immediately.